Table of contents

-Every February, people in the United States celebrate the achievements and history of African Americans as part of Black History Month.
-It’s a time to recognize the contributions made by African Americans to our country’s history, culture, and society.
-Children especially benefit from this celebration because it gives them a better understanding of the rich and varied heritage of African Americans and the impact they have had on our nation.
+Every February, people in the United States come together to celebrate the achievements and history of African Americans as part of Black History Month.
+This annual observance provides an opportunity to recognize the significant contributions African Americans have made to our country’s history, culture, and society.

 The origin of Black History Month